Listed on this page are all GED® prep facilities and test centers in and around Glendale.

 California GED alternatives

-Since January 2014, there are two more alternatives available for California residents to acquire their high school equivalency (HSE) diploma.
+There are two more alternatives available for California residents to acquire their high school equivalency (HSE) diploma.
 The state approved the HiSET and the TASC assessment systems to be used for that purpose, and testing sites can decide for themselves which of the three (or all) they will use, so please contact a test center close to you for details.

 The TASC and HiSET are available in both paper- and computer-based versions and are cheaper than the GED exam.
 The TASC and HiSET exams contain five testing fields: Language Writing, Language Reading, Math, Science, and Social Studies.